Outside Resources

 Any civil, nonviolent dispute is a candidate for mediation.
 For mediation to be successful, every participant must be willing to enter into good faith negotiations.
 Typical cases handled by DRCs involve:

-– Consumers and merchants,
+– Landlords and tenants,– Consumers and merchants,

 – Neighbors,